Optimizing The Getup - Part 5: The Leg Sweep

 Core strength tends to give you A LOT of control of your limbs in general.
 This would include your hips/legs.

-Refer back to the comment I just made about being supported by “the loaded side leg and the “unloaded” side arm.”
+Refer back to the comment we just made about being supported by “the loaded side leg and the “unloaded” side arm.”

 This position resembles a common exercise called the Bird-Dog, an exercise that stresses core stability by challenging opposite arm/leg stability.